 - That consequentialism deals with the moral consequences of actions rather than with their absolute morality. - That consequentialism focuses on the common good. - That the dominant form of consequentialism is utilitarianism. - Whether ends justify the means.
 Always?
-Sometimes? - That consequentialism provides the framework for much business ethics. - The issues of "virtual morality" discussed in Sidebar 2.3.
+Sometimes? - That consequentialism provides the framework for much business ethics. - Facebook's response to fake news discussed in Sidebar 2.3.
+Is this an example of a proper business response to concerns that it profited from misinformation while undermining a common good?

 - An example of business consequentialism comes from Megan Barry, Senior Manager, Business Ethics at Nortel, and appears in a DePaul University virtual journal The Online Journal of Business Ethics, Vol. 2, No. 1 (2001).
 Barry says that Nortel's ethics "Adviceline," which produces 2000 telephone calls annually from Nortel employees saves the company money by identifying issues early, minimizing the loss of work time, and avoiding potential legal issues. - Stanley Kiaer, director of the London-based Institute of Business Ethics, stated that various pressures from the public, from shareholders, from employee recruits, and from competitors (peer pressure) are leading to greater corporate emphasis on ethics.
+Said

-Said Kiaer, "If it results in a more ethical stance the motive [for change] doesn't matter."
-Emphasize that Kiaer's statement shows consequentialism. - Consequentialist statement by Keith T. Darcy, president of the Foundation for Leadership Quality and Ethics Practice: "Ethical business means better business.
-That's because straight-arrow firms will be perceived more favorably in the marketplace."
+Kiaer, "If it results in a more ethical stance the motive [for change] doesn't matter."
+Emphasize that Kiaer's statement shows consequentialism.

-- Consequentialist statement by Robert Denham, chairman of Salomon, Inc.: "In the final analysis, most of the major institutions in our industry provide the same or very similar services.
+- Consequentialist statement by Keith T. Darcy, president of the Foundation for Leadership Quality and Ethics Practice: "Ethical business means better business.
+That's because straight-arrow firms will be perceived more favorably in the marketplace." - Consequentialist statement by Robert Denham, chairman of Salomon, Inc.: "In the final analysis, most of the major institutions in our industry provide the same or very similar services.
 I believe that one important way that a firm can distinguish itself in the marketplace is to establish a solid reputation for integrity and adherence to high ethical standards.
 Salomon believes that in the long run, this is the best way to win customer loyalty." - One major study found that after 30 years an investment in 30 companies with a strong ethical orientation netted 4.7 times greater dividends than a similar portfolio of stocks chosen for their Dow Jones ratings. - For class discussion: Dow Corning Wright, the leading manufacturer of silicone gel breast implants, announced that it had known for 20 years that some gel would seep out of the implants.
 Dow maintained that it did not believe that the leakage would cause health problems.
 Discuss with students whether or not it was ethical for Dow to wait 20 years before making this announcement.
 In consequentialist fashion, weigh out the various factors from Dow's perspective. - For class discussion: In the 1970's, Ford Motor Company designed and built the Ford Pinto.
 It was created as a direct result of gasoline shortages and resultant higher gas prices.
 The Pinto was sold to meet the competition such as the VW Beetle.
 Unfortunately, when struck from the rear, the Pinto was prone to explosions.
-It was shown that Ford knew of the danger, could have made a low cost repair and could have prevented the explosions and resultant deaths.
+It was shown that Ford knew of the danger, could have made a low-cost repair and could have prevented the explosions and resultant deaths.
 Rather than decreasing their profit margin, they sold the cars in the dangerous condition.
 Can the students find any justification for Ford's actions?